skylie-xtj/MM_Controversy_Detection_Released/README.md

-# MM_Controversy_Detection

-Official repository for ["***A Chinese Multimodal Social Video Dataset for Controversy Detection***"].
+<h1 align="center"> <a href=>A Chinese Multimodal Social Video Dataset <br/> for Controversy Detection</a></h2>

+## :sparkles: Keypoints
+* Social video platforms are significant for information dissemination and public discussions, often leading to controversies.
+* Current controversy detection approaches mainly focus on textual features, leading to three concerns:
+  - Underutilization of visual information on social media.
+  - Ineffectiveness with incomplete or absent textual information.
+  - Inadequate existing datasets for comprehensive multimodal resources on social media.
+* Contributions
+  - A large-scale Multimodal Controversial Dataset (MMCD) in Chinese is constructed to address these challenges.
+  - A novel framework named Multi-view Controversy Detection (MVCD) is proposed to model controversies from multiple perspectives.
+  - Extensive experiments using state-of-the-art models on the MMCD demonstrate the effectiveness and potential impact of MVCD.

 ## Dataset

-We have included a sample metadata file, [metadata_sample.json](data/metadata_sample.json), in this repository for preview purposes.
+We have included a [sample metadata file](data/metadata_sample.json) in this repository for preview purposes.
 This sample contains a random selection of 50 videos from the complete dataset.
+You may download the full dataset from [here](https://pan.quark.cn/s/379c4b020edd) (password: 4EB2).

 <p align="center">
     <img src="figures/pic1.1.png" alt="fig1" width="280" height="390">